 The general regulations of the Examination Regulations state that all students should normally apply for and achieve confirmation of status within nine terms of their admission as a graduate student.
-However, in this department students are required under the subject specific regulations to achieve confirmation of status by the end of the seventh term.
+However, in the School of Archaeology students are required under the subject specific regulations to achieve confirmation of status by the end of the seventh term.
 To allow time for assessment, students should apply for confirmation of status by 12 noon Monday of week 2 of the seventh term after admission.
 Students should also normally achieve confirmation of status three months before submission of their thesis.
-Due to disruptions caused by Coronavirus, students may want or need to delay their Confirmation of Status.
-Contact Barbara Morris once you have your supervisor's approval.